chenkel-data/Demand-Forecasting-with-Transformers/README.md

 Transformers seem to have some power for multistep forecasting.
 In real world one might want to forecast the demand for the next few days.
 So smoothing on a daily basis might yield better results.

 We see that extreme events are always underestimated.
-This is typical where you such events.
+This is typical where you havee such events.
 In a next step we could test how an Autoencoder performs with Transaformers in case of forecasting extreme events.